 Bussing Your Dishes Doesn’t Actually Help

 While it may seem like you’re helping your server by stacking plates and cups for them, you may be doing more harm than good.
 Certain cups and plates are too delicate to be effectively stacked on one another, and your server likely prefers to do it themselves, anyway.
 “There’s a system in place,” says Zach.
-And if you’re heading out for an amazing meal, here are 19 Fancy Menu Phrases Everyone Should Know.
+And if you’re heading out for an amazing meal, Meet the New Top-Rated Restaurant in the World.

 Bugging Your Server Doesn’t Speed Things Up